napuzba/xpiks-website/_tutorials/howto-find-and-replace.md

 <br />

 Also all the matches are highlighted so you can be sure not to replace anything that you don't want to replace.
+Also keep in mind that Xpiks will search only in currently filtered artworks.

 <br />